-We Didn't Choose to be Born Here (2020 - 2022)
+We Didn't Choose to be Born Here (2020 - ongoing)

 This body of work is an exploration of Botswana and South Africa’s socio-political fabric through a personal lens.
 Blending staged portraiture, documentary images and re-enactments, I weave personal family stories with national history.